Companions’ testimony contradicts Ocean City police officers who shot Black teen with Taser

-One said deploying the taser was more dangerous.
-Another said letting Griffin alone would be.
+Lawyers for the teen asked which was more dangerous: the alleged assault or shooting the young man with a Taser moments later as he had his hands up?

+One officer said the alleged assault.
+The other one said deploying the Taser.

-How and why the officers chose to deploy force was at the heart of testimony Monday that provided the most detailed public account yet of the moments leading up to the arrest; one of several confrontations between police and Black teens last summer that elicited calls for reform.
+How and why the officers chose to deploy force was at the heart of testimony that provided the most detailed public account yet of the moments leading up to the arrest, one of several confrontations between police and Black teens last summer that elicited calls for reform.

-The officers’ depictions of what transpired before police charged Griffin with offenses including disorderly conduct, resisting arrest and assault, conflict with eye witness accounts from Griffin’s friends and family.
+The officers’ depictions of what transpired before police charged Griffin with offenses including disorderly conduct, resisting arrest and assault, conflict with eyewitness accounts from Griffin’s friends and family.

-It began when Ocean City bicycle Officer Corwin Vincent said he spotted Griffin, then 18, exhaling a cloud of vapor along the boardwalk on June 6 as he walked with several companions.
+The encounter began when Ocean City bicycle Officer Corwin Vincent said he spotted Griffin, then 18, exhaling a cloud of vapor along the boardwalk on June 6 as he walked with several companions.
 (Vaping on boardwalk is prohibited by town ordinance.)

 Vincent, 28, said he stopped his bike and put his arm in front of Griffin’s path.